anhphha/helsinki-bike-app-backend/README.md

 The apps purpose is to display information about Helsinki city bike stations and show data about journeys made with the bikes.

+# Main Responsibilities
+- Developed and maintain the back-end application and hosting database using Node.js and MongoDB
+- Wrote and maintained automated tests using Jest.js to ensure the application is reliable and efficient
+- Used Docker to containerize the application and managed deployments
+- Used Git for version control and collaborated with other developers using Git workflows
+- Implemented CI/CD pipelines to automate builds, tests, and deployments
+- Troubleshoot and debugged issues with the application

 # ToDo

 - Setup containers with docker-compose: MongoDB, API, Application